-Prior to commencing study for this four-hour examination, candidates should read the introduction and key to "Materials for Study" on page 41 of this Syllabus.
-Items marked with a bold SK or SKU constitute the 2001 CAS Exam 7-Canada Study Kit that is available from the CAS Office for a cost of \$99 (\$151 Canadian).
-Items marked with a bold W are available in the Syllabus section of the Students' Corner on the CAS Web Site (www.casact.org).
-Those without access to the Web may purchase a print version of the items marked with a W-the 2001 CAS Exam 7-Canada Web Notes-from the CAS Office for a cost of \$17 (\$29 Canadian).
-The 2001 Update to the 2000 Study Kit is available at a cost of \$8 (\$16 Canadian) and includes only the items marked with a bold SKU.
-Information about Study Kits and Web Notes is available on page 35.
+Prior to commencing study for this four-hour examination, candidates should read the introduction and key to "Materials for Study" on page 43 of this Syllabus.
+Items marked with a bold SK or SKU constitute the 2002 CAS Exam 7-Canada Study Kit that is available from the CAS Office for a cost of \$121 (\$189 Canadian).
+Items marked with a bold W are available under Web Notes in the Exams section of the CAS Web Site (www.casact.org).
+Those without access to the Web may purchase a print version of the items marked with a W-the 2002 CAS Exam 7-Canada Web Notes-from the CAS Office for a cost of \$16 (\$28 Canadian).
+The 2002 Update to the 2001 Study Kit is available at a cost of \$13 (\$24 Canadian) and includes only the items marked with a bold SKU.
+Information about Study Kits and Web Notes is available on page 37.
+Please check the Exams section of the CAS Web Site for any changes to the Syllabus.